-ENTER: CYNTHIA, QUEEN of the HUNT, SPIRIT of SEPSIS
+ENTER: CYNTHIA, QUEEN of the HUNT

 On 20th April 2010, the Deepwater Horizon, a British Petroleum oil rig in the Gulf of Mexico, exploded, killing eleven workers and unleashing an oil leak of volcanic proportions five thousand feet below the surface.
 By the time the well was finally capped, fully four months later, after many failed attempts, an estimated 4.9 million barrels of oil had billowed into the Gulf.
 Even capping the well did not seal the leak completely; the pressure split surrounding rocks and oil continues to seep out in other places.

 The bore-hole, at more than thirteen thousand feet, is one of the deepest ever drilled into the earth’s crust, penetrating a huge deposit of heavy crude oil: the Macondo Prospect.
 At this depth, the astronomical pressures involved created an unprecedented challenge.
 As the direct result of a sequence of errors and reckless shortcuts, pressure from the well overcame defenses, forcing methane and other gases up into the rig, which exploded when they reached the engine room.
 The rig burned ferociously until it tipped over and sank on top of the bore-hole two days later, on 22nd April – which happened to be Earth Day.
 Over the next eighty-seven days, the gusher discharged an estimated two hundred million gallons of oil under pressures of up to seventy thousand pounds per square inch.